wiremock/api-template-library/amazonaws.com-iam/index.md

 ---
 slug: "amazonaws-com-iam"
-name: "AWS Identity and Access Management"
+title: "AWS Identity and Access Management"
 provider: "amazonaws.com"
 description: "<fullname>Identity and Access Management</fullname> <p>Identity and\
   \ Access Management (IAM) is a web service for securely controlling access to Amazon\